 Do a random act of kindness for yourself

 Leave yourself a cheerful Post-it.
 Eat your lunch outside.
 Let yourself sleep in.
 Cook your favorite meal.
 Take a new route home that intrigues you.
 Have an impromptu visit with someone you love.
 No act is too big or too small.
 Soak up your own thoughtfulness and reap the rewards.

 Honor your needs

-We often rush to fulfill our wants, without focusing on what we’re needing in a given moment, day, month, or year.
-If you’re unsatisfied in a particular area of your life, you likely haven’t considered what your genuine needs are.
+We often rush to fulfill our wants without focusing on what we’re really needing.
+If you’re unsatisfied in a particular area of your life, think about what your inner needs are.
 You may need work that brings you fulfillment, a relationship that lets you feel heard, or a space that reflects your taste and values.
 No one’s needs are all the same, so don’t let others steer you away from what’s most important to you.
-By honoring your own needs, you also make room to honor all your talents and strengths that manifest as a result.
+By honoring your own needs, you make room to honor all of your talents and strengths that manifest as a result.

 Be honest with yourself

 Sometimes we have a harder time being honest with ourselves than we do with others.
-The truths we tell ourselves are the ones we live by, so we’d best be sure they’re on point.
-This means knowing when we’ve messed up and knowing when we’ve succeeded.
-It also means trusting our inner voice, but not being afraid to question it from time to time.
-It means finding space to forgive ourselves when we stray, reflect on our values when they’re challenged, and stand by our convictions when we know them to be worth fighting for.
+The truths we tell ourselves are the ones we live by, so we better be sure they’re on point.
+This means knowing when we’ve messed up and when we’ve succeeded.
+It means trusting our inner voice, but not being afraid to question it from time to time.
+It means finding room to forgive ourselves when we stray, reflect on our values when they’re challenged, and stand by our convictions when we know they’re worth fighting for.

 Learn how to have fun by yourself